 2 probiotic strains show more promise for mental health

-A new pilot study, carried out by Caroline Wallace of Queens University, Ontario suggests that two strains of probiotic (see Probiotics Learning Lab for glossary) bacteria could potentially help to support health in those with depression such as low mood, anhedonia (inability to feel pleasure) and sleep disturbance.
+A new pilot study, carried out by Caroline Wallace of Queens University, Ontario suggests that two strains of probiotic bacteria could potentially help to support health in those with depression, with problems such as low mood, anhedonia (inability to feel pleasure) and sleep disturbance.

 The study which involved 10 participants with major depressive disorders, was performed over an 8 week period.
 All participants were assessed for a range of clinical symptoms at the beginning of the study and at two week intervals throughout.
 The Montgomery-Asberg depression rating scale was used to monitor mood symptoms, and polysomnographic sleep assessment recorded each patient’s brain waves, heart rate and eye movements during their sleep to assess sleep quality and duration.

 The patients were all given a probiotic supplement containing two different strains of bacteria, namely: Lactobacillus acidophillus Rosell-52 and Bifidobacterium longum Rosell-175.
 Statistically significant improvements were seen in mood symptoms, the ability to feel pleasure and sleep quality, which will hopefully prompt further clinical trials in the future.

 Whilst this particular pilot study was of too small a scale to carry much scientific weight, it did follow on from the same two strains already being granted specific health claims in Canada in December last year (2016).
 The combination of these two strains, sometimes known as 'ProbioStick', was recognised by the Canadian Health Authorities for its positive effects on stress, anxiety and mood balance, making it the first probiotic to have approved health claims in the area of mental health and the gut-brain axis.